Capital punishment in Saudi Arabia

-Capital punishment in Saudi Arabia is a legal penalty.
+The death penalty is a legal punishment in Saudi Arabia.
+Most executions in the country are carried out by decapitation (beheading).
+Saudi Arabia is the only country that still uses this method.
+Capital punishment is used both for offenders of lethal crimes and non-lethal crimes (including drug offenses, "sorcery", and "witchcraft"), as well as juvenile offenders.
+Among those executed are individuals charged with non-lethal terrorism, a charge that has been used against individuals who participated in protests against the authoritarian regime in Saudi Arabia.

 Death sentences are almost exclusively based on the system of judicial sentencing discretion (tazir), following the classical principle of avoiding Sharia-prescribed (hudud) penalties when possible.
-In recent decades, the government and the courts have increasingly issued these sentences, reacting to a rise in violent crime during the 1970s.
-This paralleled similar developments in the U.S. and Mainland China in the late 20th century.
+In response to a 1970s rise in violent crime, these sentences increased.
+This paralleled similar developments in the U.S. and mainland China in the late 20th century.
+A central square in the Kingdom's capital, Riyadh, became known in the West as "Chop-Chop Square" due to public executions there.

-The kingdom executed at least 158 people in 2015, at least 154 in 2016, at least 146 in 2017, 149 in 2018, 184 in 2019, 69 in 2020, and at least 116 in 2022.
-The drastic reduction in 2020 was due to a moratorium on death penalties for drug-related offenses as Saudi Arabia proposed ending the death penalty for these and other nonviolent offences.
-Additionally, on 26 April 2020, a royal decree ended the execution of people who were juveniles when they committed their crime.
-(Saudi Arabia had previously executed these people despite having signed the Convention on the Rights of the Child.)
-Nonetheless, there were 67 executions in 2021, more than doubling the previous year's, according to the European Saudi Organisation for Human Rights.
-In January 2022, at least 43 detainees, including 12 minors, were threatened with execution.
-On March 12, 2022, Saudi Arabia executed 81 people, seven of whom were Yemenis and one of whom was a Syrian, in the largest known mass execution in the history of the country.
+The kingdom executed at least 158 people in 2015, at least 154 in 2016, at least 146 in 2017, 149 in 2018, 184 in 2019, 69 in 2020, 196 in 2022, 172 in 2023 and 345 in 2024.

+In 2022, Saudi Arabia executed more people than in any year over the previous three decades.
+The largest known mass execution in the country's history was carried out on March 12 that year, when 81 people were executed, including seven Yemenis and one Syrian.
+In 2024, executions reached a new high of 345, almost exactly doubling the 172 executions carried out in 2023.
+In the first half of 2025, 180 executions took place.

 Method

-Saudi Arabia has a criminal justice system based on a form of Shari'ah reflecting a particular state-sanctioned interpretation of Islam.

-Execution is usually carried out by beheading with a sword and hanging but may occasionally be performed by shooting or firing squad.
-Saudi Arabia performs public executions.
+Saudi Arabia has a criminal justice system based on Shari'ah.
+Execution is usually carried out by beheading with a sword, but may occasionally be performed by shooting or firing squad.

 Sentences are primarily given on confession.
 Human Rights Watch says the majority of people are tortured to obtain confession and courts have not investigated it.
 As of April 2020, minors who commit crimes will no longer face execution when they turn 18, and would instead face a maximum of 10 years in juvenile detention facility.

 A 2018 report by the European Saudi Organization for Human Rights (ESOHR) asserts that the number of beheadings in the kingdom during the first quarter of 2018 rose by over 70 percent compared to the same period in 2017.
+2024 was the year with the highest number of beheadings in several decades (330).